 “Self-care can be anything that helps you recharge and take care of yourself so, in turn, you’ll be well to take care of the people who count on you,” says Dr. Jennette Berry, a family medicine physician at Advocate South Suburban Hospital in Hazel Crest, Ill.

 Whether you’re looking to establish a self-care routine or to try some new ideas, Dr. Berry suggests these budget-friendly ways to take care of yourself:

-Meditate: There are many health benefits of meditation including lower stress, control anxiety levels and improve sleep.
-Many meditation apps offer some free content and the LiveWell with Advocate Aurora Health app features free meditation exercises.
+Meditate: There are many health benefits of meditation including helping lower stress, controlling anxiety levels and improving sleep.
+Many meditation apps offer some free content and the LiveWell app with Advocate Aurora Health features free meditation exercises.
 But it’s also possible to meditate without any equipment.
 For example, every time your phone dings with a new message, close your eyes and take three long deep breaths.

 Take a bath: Hot water from a bath can help you fall asleep at night.
 It also can help relief pain and lower blood pressure.
 You can add ambiance to the experience by lighting a candle, playing relaxing music and adding bubbles to your bath.
 If your budget allows, buy some fresh flowers and add essential oil to your bath to create a spa-like experience.

 Write it down: Journaling is a great way to track your symptoms and moods to identify triggers.
 Writing about your day can help boost your memory.
 You also could journal the memorable things your kids said as a keepsake of their childhood.

 Read a book or two: Just as physical exercise helps our body, activities like reading help exercise our mind.
 Not only is reading a relaxing activity, but it also can help slow down the progression of dementia.
 If your budget allows for a splurge, consider supporting a local bookstore by ordering books for curbside pickup or delivery.

 Want to learn more about your risk for heart disease?
 Take a free online quiz to learn more.